ExcaliburZero/ExcaliburZero.github.io/_posts/2016-07-19-pixelated-avatar-gernerator.markdown

 ~~~

 ## Footnotes
 [^color-stats]: To see how often specific colors were chosen I mapped the color choosing function over a list of String versions of all of the numbers 1 to a high number such as 10000, and took the length of the list after filtering it down to just the deisred color.
-This is one case where ghci really comes in handy.
+This is one case where ghci really came in handy.

 [^color]: Actually I only relaized that this was the cause of the issue when I re-read [the code for the function](https://github.com/ExcaliburZero/pixelated-avatar-generator/blob/bebf6d81b91680bccc4ce7db3e7d739261573282/src/Graphics/Avatars/Pixelated.hs#L31-L43) when I was writing this article.
 I suppose that's what I get for writing code at 3 AM.

 [^color-alg-2]: Originally I tried taking the product of the ord values, however that did not result in a very good color distribution.
 So I tried summing them instead, and that yielded a good distribution.

+[^pattern-type]: I decided to go with a pixelated pattern like the one used by GitHub as opposed to the more geometric patterns used by websites like Techdirt as I thought it would be much easier to implement.
+That way I would be able to just create the pattern as a two dimensional list and convert it directly into an image.

 [^github-pattern]: I only really looked at the GitHub avatar pattern in this detail after I had designed the pattern generation algorithm I would use.
 Before then I had only really taken note that the avatars were symmetrical on the y-axis.
 If figured that by not analyzing the patterns too much, I would be able to be more creative in the design of the pattern generation algorithm I would create.

 [^md5-coincidence]: The fact that the two both happened to be in amounts of 32 was actually entirely by coincidence.
 I kind of just lucked out there.

-[^map-map]: This is also when I learned that you could map a function over a two dimensional list by just composing `map` with its self.
+[^map-map]: This is also when I first learned that you could map a function over a two dimensional list by just composing `map` with its self.
 That's actually kind of cool.